 First it might be good to elaborate one’s intuitions.
 Afterwards, those intuitions may guide to an explicit understanding.
 In language learning, this would mean to start learning a new language intuitively.
 Without cramming vocabs.
 Without studying grammar rules by hard.
 After some time and with a “feeling” for the language (intuition through implicit learning), rules of the language may be learned explicitly.
 However, it is not of outmost importance in any stage of the learning process.

 Learning advice: When learning a second language, make sure you listen and repeat sentences in real concrete contexts so that you soak up all the subtleties, even those which are not in grammar books, nor in dictionaries, nor even consciously noticed by yourself.

 A language learning method incorporating implicit learning as the fundamentals is the Birkenbihl Approach.
-Linguajet offers computer/mobile language learning software based on this brain-friendly learning method.
+Brain-Friendly offers computer/mobile language learning software based on this brain-friendly learning method.